Actindo-AG/Documentation/Core1Platform/UsingCore1/02_EditProfileSettings.md

 4. Enter your current password in the *aktuelles Passwort (current password)* field.

 5. Enter the new password in the *neues Passwort (new password)* field.
+   Note that a new password must fulfill certain requirements to be accepted.
+As a rule of thumb, use a password with at least ten characters length and a combination of numbers, symbols (special characters), lowercase letters, and uppercase alphabetic characters.
+Further, you cannot use a password that you have used before.
    The quality of the password is displayed as a small red or green bar below the field.
 Think about a new password if the quality is poor (red bar).

      ![Good and poor password](../../Assets/Screenshots/Core1Platform/UsingCore1/ProfilePasswordQuality.png "[Good and poor password]")

-   > [Info] A new password must fulfill certain requirements to be accepted.
-As a rule of thumb, use a password with at least ten characters length and a combination of numbers, symbols (special characters), lowercase letters, and uppercase alphabetic characters.
-Further, you cannot use a password that you have used before.

 6. If desired, check the password by clicking on the ![Change password](../../Assets/Icons/visibility_off.png "[Change password]")(Visibility off) button.
    Your entry is displayed.
 You can make it invisible again by clicking on the ![Visibility on](../../Assets/Icons/visibility.png "[Visibility on]") (visibility) button.